Current Restrictions / Closures

 Private Gravel Sale

-Lamont County opens the municipal gravel pit a couple days per year to allow rural residents to purchase gravel from the County.
-Ratepayers are allowed 50 yards of gravel per calendar year.
-The price of gravel is currently set at $8.00/yard for ¾ inch crushed and $2.00/yard for pit run. (subject to change).
+Lamont County opens the municipal gravel pit during a two-week period (weather permitting) in July/August to allow rural residents to purchase gravel from the County.
+Ratepayers are allowed a maximum of 30 tonnes per ratepayer residence (maximum of one residence) of gravel per calendar year.
+The price of gravel is currently set at $15.oo + GST per tonne.
 Each ratepayer is responsible for their own trucking.
 Lamont County does not provide trucking of gravel.
 For more information regarding when the pits become open to the public, contact the Public Works office at 780-895-2547.
+For more information on the sale of crushed gravel, view Policy 5102.

 Lamont County contracts its crushing requirements annually.
 The County crushes approximately 80,000 – 100,000 tonnes per year.
 If you are interested in contracting your crushing service with Lamont County please contact our office at 780-895-2547 for more information.